-The collections of the Library, Archive and Museum of the Charles Darwin Foundation contain a plethora of different documentary formats and materials: a rich and complex info-diversity, made up of large and small fragments of knowledge and memory.
+The collections of the Library, Archive & Museum of the Charles Darwin Foundation contain a plethora of different documentary formats and materials: a rich and complex info-diversity, made up of large and small fragments of knowledge and memory.

 Some of those fragments stand out: those having remarkable characteristics, or telling unique stories, or representing important moments or events.
 While they are part of a larger and wider story, they shine through, and that is why they have been chosen to be featured in this section.